AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/email-editor-2/edit-elements-in-an-email.md

    >[!CAUTION]
    >
    >Avoid copying and pasting text from a rich text source, such as a website or a Word document.
-Instead, paste rich text into a plain text editor first, such as Notepad (Windows) or TextEdit (Mac).
+Instead, paste rich text into a plain text editor first, such as [!DNL Notepad] (Windows) or [!DNL TextEdit] (Mac).
 Once it's "clean," you can then copy it from the plain text editor and paste it into your email.

 ## How to Edit the Image Element {#how-to-edit-the-image-element}